-There are so many other factors that come into play when we are looking at the death rates .
-Geo-political, environmental, Economical, etc. With the data we believe one will be able to tie any anomalies in the growth.
-Taking the total death trending as an international total one can see the trending is more erratic than the population trending.
+However, there are factors that one would need to consider that would ultimately affect the death rate such as geo-political, environmental, economical, etc. and that could also create anomalies in the population growth.
+When using total international death as the total death trending, one can see the trending is more erratic than the population trending.